Now accepting new clients for virtual sessions! Rate increase effective April 1, 2024

 Eating disorders and body image can be accompanied by fear, pain, discomfort, and isolation.
-In therapy, we can start to take steps towards life on the other side of these heavy feelings.
-Together we can explore your relationship with food and your body and create a new one that allows for total freedom.
-I also support loved ones who are impacted by eating disorders, developing support plans for caring for those struggling.
+In therapy, we can explore these emotions impacting your relationship with food and your body and create a new relationship that allows for freedom and compassion.
+I also support loved ones who are impacted by eating disorders, developing support plans for caring for those who may be struggling.

 Trauma impacts our sense of safety in the world, with others, and within ourselves.
 For those impacted by trauma and painful experiences, life can seem scary or overwhelming.
 People often respond to trauma with anxiety or avoidance, leaving the underlying hurt unresolved.
 With the support of a counsellor, you can find ways to process painful memories and create a future that feels safe and authentic.